MilanTodorovic/MoreKeyboards/README.md

 # MoreKeyboards
-A GUI replacement for Luamacros and AutoHotKey combo for Windows machines
+A Java 8 based GUI replacement for Luamacros and AutoHotKey combo for Windows machines